bobbobbaobab/picolove/README.md

 --------
-focuses on gameplay rather than the editor.
+This fork focuses on gameplay rather than the editor.
 --------
 TODO LIST
 - [x] implement api.fillp (only basic features)